Grave Danger: To other Tarantino works

-Nick's situation echoes that of The Bride, played by Uma Thurman, in the Tarantino film Kill Bill; both are buried alive.
+Nick's situation echoes that of The Bride, played by Uma Thurman, in the Tarantino film Kill Bill: Volume 2; both are buried alive.
 In the original broadcast, the two episodes were entitled Volume 1 and Volume 2, mimicking the nomenclature of the Kill Bill films.
 An exchange between Walter Gordon and Grissom also paraphrases a line from the movie (italics indicate the shared dialogue):